KyleKnolleLynch/JS-photoslider/README.md

 # JS photoSlider
-A simple javascript photo slider project
+A simple javascript photo slider project.
+Planning to expand on this one.